For anyone interested in my research topics, here I provide a very small summary of ongoing and completed research projects:

 The project is part of a larger effort to detect and characterize galaxy clusters with multiple observables.
 Currently, we are applying EasyCritics to data from the surveys CFHTLenS, KiDS and JPAS, with highly promising results so far.
 For more information, see also the publications Stapelberg et al 2019 and Carrasco et al 2018 (arXiV, in prep).

-Making sense of the cosmic expansion + models for teaching cosmology
+Making sense of GR, black holes and the cosmic expansion

 Image processing for observational astronomy

-As a small subproject during my Bachelor thesis, I extended a k-d tree-based detector for clustered regions in image data that is based on a simple overdensity criterion.
-Apart from several smaller improvements, I introduced the possibility to define a redshift selection criterion, improved the handling of noise and projection effects and added a routine that automatically creates image cutouts for reviewing the found candidates.
+As a small subproject during my Bachelor thesis, I extended a k-d tree-based detector for clustered regions in data spaces using an overdensity criterion.
+Apart from several smaller improvements, I introduced the possibility to define different filter criteria, improved the handling of noise and systematic uncertainties; and added a routine that automatically creates graphical representations of the detected datasets.

 Smaller project practicals: